B. Brian Blair: Universal Wrestling Federation (1990–1994)

-Independent circuit (1994–2019)
+Later career (1994–2019, 2025)

 After the UWF folded, Blair continued to compete on the independent circuit, especially around his home state of Florida.
 Through the mid-1990s, Blair also travelled to Japan regularly and wrestled for New Japan Pro-Wrestling usually as "Brian Blair" or "The Killer Bee".
 In 1998, Blair won the NWA Florida Tag Team Championship with Steve Keirn holding the title from November 13, 1998, to August 15, 2000, when the title was vacated following a match with the Bushwhackers.
 Blair and Keirn faced off in a singles match to determine who got to pick a new partner; Blair won and picked local star Cyborg The Wrestler (Kevin Donofrio) as his partner.
 The two held the tag team titles until July 10, 2001, where they were forced to forfeit the title due to injuries.
 On March 31, 2012, Blair returned to the ring as he teamed up with Carlos Colon, Lanny Poffo, and Mike Graham as "Florida Team" to defeat the team of Gary Royal, Larry Zbyszko, Ron Bass, and The Masked Superstar (as "Georgia Team") in an eight-man tag team elimination match on an event held on his home-state of Florida.
 Blair and Graham were the sole survivors.
 On April 14, 2013, Brian Blair faced Matt Riviera for the Vendetta Pro Wrestling annual event "Pro Casino Royale" edition of 2013.